Exploring how we tell stories on page and screen though review, retrospective and commentary.

 That said, this site has grown from a respect and appreciation for film and literature, and the people who create our collective stories.

-To that end, the site isn’t so much about value judgements (“is it good?”) as why and how content reveals about storytelling, myth-making and society.
+To that end, the site isn’t so much about value judgements (“is it good?”) as why, how and what content reveals about storytelling, myth-making and society.

 Above all, read this site with an open mind – but find your own way and opinions.